More info on the new class of three planned Coast Guard Polar Security Cutters has bubbled up.

 Set up with an extremely thick (over an inch and a half) steel hull, these ships could endure repeated ramming against hard pack ice.
 Just in case the hull did break, there were 15-inches of cork behind it, followed by a second inner hull.
 Now that is serious business.
 At over 6000-tons, these ships were bulky for their short, 269-foot hulls.
 They were also bathtub shaped, with a 63-foot beam.
 For those following along at home, that’s a 1:4 length to beam ratio.
 Power came from a half-dozen mammoth Fairbanks-Morse 10-cylinder diesel engines that both gave the ship a lot of power on demand, but also an almost unmatched 32,000-mile range (not a misprint, that is 32-thousand).
 For an idea of how much that is, a Wind-class icebreaker could sail at an economical 11-knots from New York to Antarctica, and back, on the same load of diesel…twice.

-To help them break ice, the ship had a complicated system of water ballasting, capable of moving hundreds of tons of water from one side of the ship to the other in seconds, which could rock the vessel from side to side in addition to her thick hull and powerful engines.
+To help them break the ice, the ship had a complicated system of water ballasting, capable of moving hundreds of tons of water from one side of the ship to the other in seconds, which could rock the vessel from side to side in addition to her thick hull and powerful engines.
 A bow-mounted propeller helped chew up loose ice and pull the ship along if needed.

 With a war being on, they just weren’t about murdering ice, but being able to take the fight to polar-bound Axis ships and weather detachments as well.
 For this, they were given a pair of twin 5″/38 turrets, a dozen 40mm Bofors AAA guns, a half dozen 20mm Oerlikons, as well as depth charge racks and various projectors, plus the newfangled Hedgehog device to slay U-boats and His Imperial Japanese Majesty’s I-boats.
-Weight and space was also reserved for a catapult-launched and crane-recovered seaplane.
+Weight and space were also reserved for a catapult-launched and crane-recovered seaplane.
 Space for an extensive small arms locker, to equip landing parties engaged in searching remote frozen islands and fjords for radio stations and observation posts, rounded out the design.

 In all, an impressive eight Wind-class ships were built.
 USS Atka, named appropriately enough for the largest island in the Andreanof Islands group of the Aleutian Islands of Alaska, was the third of these.
 Laid down at the Western Pipe and Steel Company shipyards in San Pedro, California, seven months after Pearl Harbor, she was actually commissioned as USCGC Southwind (WAG-280) in the service of the US Coast Guard on 15 July 1944.
 Her wartime service with the Coast Guard, though short, was memorable.